bruor/Apollo_m3u_to_strm/readme.md

 Create a file in the same folder as getstreams.py named movid_vod_urls.txt that contains the following line https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/movies

-Create a file in hte same folder as getstreams.py named tv_vod_urls.txt that contains the following lines https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/1
+Create a file in the same folder as getstreams.py named tv_vod_urls.txt that contains the following lines.

+https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/1
 #https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/2
 #https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/3